Indications for VFEND ORAL SUSPENSION:

 Concomitant terfenadine, astemizole, cisapride, pimozide, quinidine, sirolimus, rifampin, rifabutin, carbamazepine, long-acting barbiturates, ergot alkaloids, St. John's wort, efavirenz ≥400mg every 24hrs (adjusted dose may be used; see Adult dose), ritonavir 400mg every 12hrs.

 Correct electrolyte disturbances before and during treatment.
 Monitor AST/ALT levels and bilirubin at baseline, at least weekly for the first month, then monthly thereafter; discontinue if LFTs become markedly elevated.
 Monitor renal function.
 Proarrhythmic conditions (eg, QT prolongation, arrhythmias).
 Monitor visual function (including acuity, field, color perception) if used >28 days.
 Risk factors for acute pancreatitis (eg, recent chemotherapy, HSCT); monitor.
-Discontinue if serious skin reactions, squamous cell carcinoma, melanoma, or skeletal adverse events occur.
+Discontinue if severe cutaneous reactions, squamous cell carcinoma, melanoma, or skeletal adverse events occur.
 Avoid direct sunlight.
 Tabs: galactose intolerance.
 Embryo-fetal toxicity.
 Advise females of reproductive potential to use effective contraception during therapy.
 Pregnancy.
 Nursing mothers.

 See Contraindications.
 Potentiates cyclosporine, tacrolimus, phenytoin, warfarin, methadone, other CYP3A4, CYP2C9, or CYP2C19 substrates (eg, benzodiazepines, vinca alkaloids, statins, omeprazole, other NNRTIs, HIV protease inhibitors, calcium channel blockers, sulfonylureas, NSAIDs); monitor for adverse events; adjust dose as needed.
 Potentiates, and potentiated by oral contraceptives; monitor.
 Antagonized by phenobarbital, phenytoin, possibly delavirdine, efavirenz 300mg every 24hrs, other CYP3A4 inducers.
 Concomitant everolimus, fluconazole: not recommended.
 Avoid concomitant low-dose ritonavir (100mg every 12hrs).
 IV: do not infuse with concomitant blood product or short-term infusion of concentrated electrolytes.